TeamofMIS/meet/index.md

 ## Upcoming

+- 06/01/2021, Undergraduate thesis defense, by Yuxuan Yang, Xiaojian Huang, and Shihui Li.

+## Scheduled

 - 05/25/2021, On Piracy, Plagiarism, and Copyright Infringement, by Luyue Zhao, [attachments](attachments/slides/2021-05-18-Piracy_Plagiarism_and_Copyright_Infringement.pdf);

-## Scheduled

 - 04/27/2021, Few shot learning with Prototypical Network [(Paper from NeurIPS 2017)](https://blog.waynehfut.com/2020/11/02/prototypical_network_for_few_shot_learning/), and how to find papers on Web of Science and CNKI, By Hao Wang. [slides](attachments/slides/2021-05-11-prototypicalnet.pdf)